 1. Inworld AI

 Inworld is a research lab focused on realtime voice AI.
-We build the #1 ranked TTS models and serve them alongside STT, an LLM Router, and a Realtime API through one developer-first platform.
+We build top-ranked TTS models and serve them alongside STT, a Router across 200+ LLMs, and a model-agnostic Realtime API through one developer-first platform.
+The combination of

 Best for: Production developers who prioritize voice quality, realtime performance, and the flexibility to compose their own stack.